 We accept students on F-1 and J-1 visas.
-If you are interested in attending Aquinas as an international student, one of the first things you need to decide is if you plan on graduating with a New York State diploma or receiving a certificate of participation.
+If you are interested in attending Aquinas as an international student, one of the first things you need to decide is if you plan on graduating with an Aquinas diploma or receiving a certificate of participation.
 To graduate, you must attend Aquinas for a minimum of 2 years and fulfill the graduation requirements found in the Course of Studies booklet.
 We accept students through a variety of agencies.
 If you are in need of an agency, please check out the agencies we currently work with and recommend below.

-Once you arrive in Rochester the Director of Enrollment will need to review your final report card from the current school year as well as your immunization records.
+Once you arrive in Rochester the Associate Director of Advancement for Enrollment will need to review your final report card from the current school year as well as your immunization records.
 Both must have US equivalents.

 New York State has strict guidelines regarding immunization records that must be met.
 New York State immunization requirements must be met in order to enroll at Aquinas.
 For more information, please visit the Monroe County Health Department website regarding their immunization program, which provides vaccinations at low or no cost to individuals.